g-k-l/dsi-arxiv-recommender/README.md

 - It is possible to populate a DB much more quickly than inserting one row at a time https://www.postgresql.org/docs/current/static/populate.html but so far I can't seem to get it to work.
 - What to do once you get the communities?
 Give postgres a new column called community_id?
 - There is no guarantee that community detection will give desirable clusters, but we don't know until we try it (as with almost everything in this project).
+- Using collections.deque is a good way to manage processes.
+If you want to limit the number of processes to, say, 200 at a time.
+Then simply check when the deque is size 200, get the oldest process via popleft to join, then start your new process!